stellarskylark/website/_sections/about-me.md

 - Video game composers such as Koji Kondo, Toby Fox, and Christopher Larkin

-As a performer, I sing tenor in the Bison Glee Club, and am the bassist for the Bison Jazz Orchestra.
+As a performer, I sing tenor in the Bison Glee Club, was the bassist for the Bison Jazz Orchestra, and am the bassist for Symphonic Winds.
 I have also performed several roles with Theatricks community theatre in Sherman, TX, including Chef Louis in *The Little Mermaid*, and Tom Thumb in *Peter Rabbit*.
+I also played bass for *A Year With Frog and Toad* with Theatricks.